Why Do I Lose Interest When Someone Likes Me Back?

 The interest fades right when things get mutual.
 Not gradually over time, but specifically when the other person moves toward you.
 The timing is the key data point.

 You find yourself suddenly noticing their flaws.
-This is a very common way the brain manufactures distance when emotional closeness feels threatening.
+This is a very common way you manufacture distance when emotional closeness feels threatening.
 The flaws were probably there before.
 They become visible now because you need a reason to leave.

 You feel relief when relationships end.
 Not just sadness or disappointment — actual relief.
 Space feels like oxygen.
 This is the nervous system returning to its preferred state of independence.